stu4355226/ADFS_OAuth2_Example/README.md

 Process:
-you will interact with your ADFS server to get below few things Access code: one time token that uses to get your access token. it's invalid once you gain the token.
+you will interact with your ADFS server to get below few things.
+Access code: one time token that uses to get your access token. it's invalid once you gain the token.
 Access token: the secure token that lets you pass the secure check.
 Refresh token: the token to renew your access token if it's expired.

 1. Send a get request to your ADFS server to get access code: